+We call this architecture a \textit{reduced linear autoencoder}.

 We use a separate encoder $ENC_l$ and decoder $DEC_l$ for each layer $l$ of the model $\mathcal{M}$.
 We couple them between layers using a common ``feature vector'' which is created by summing outputs of all encoders.
+This way the feature vector will contain the information from all layers.
 The proposed autoencoder is then formulated as

-where $G=\{G_1, G_2, \dots, G_L\}$ is a set of matrices such that each matrix contains gradients of the model for a given layer, and $L$ is number of layers in the model.
+$G=\{G_1, G_2, \dots, G_L\}$ is a set of matrices such that each matrix contains gradients of the model for a given layer, and $L$ is number of layers in the model.
 Finally, in order to enable processing the gradients of the convolutional layers we reshape them from their original size $o\times i \times w \times h$ to $o \times iwh$, where $o$ is number of output channels, $i$ is number of input channels, and $w$ and $h$ are width and height of the kernel of the convolutional layer.
-We train the autoencoder with standard mean square error loss $L_{mse}(W;G)=\norm{AE(G) - G}_2^2$, where $W=\{U_1, V_1, \dots, U_L, V_L\}$ is set of autoencoder's parameters.
+We train the autoencoder with standard mean square error loss